Code is there to explain the comments to the computer.

 Standard comparison operators

-numbers, strings and date or time.
-The following query shows all courses that
+numbers, strings and dates or timestamps.
+The following query shows all courses

 SELECT *